 By MAURICIO PLIEGO

-Even before his position at REV, Batres has had some kind of involvement with REV as he has had family members who have attended the school for the past 8 years.
-Batres has lived in Redlands for the past 10 years and with that, his children have all had their educational career within the Redlands Unified School District.
+Even before receiving his position at Redlands East Valley High School, Rick Batres has always had some kind of involvement with the school, particularly through the family members who have attended the school over the past 8 years.
+Batres has lived in Redlands for 10 years now, and consequently all of his children received their education within the Redlands Unified School District.

-Rick Batres is the newest assistant principal at Redlands East Valley High School, but this isn’t his first job in education.
-Currently, Batres is in his 24th year in education.
+Batres is the newest assistant principal at REV, but this isn’t his first job in education; currently, Batres is in his 24th year in education.

-Rick Batres arrives early to Redlands East Valley High School each morning to get ready for the day and to have meetings with students or staff members when needed.
+Rick Batres arrives early to Redlands East Valley High School each morning to get ready for the day and hold meetings with students or staff members when needed.
 In the half hour before the first bell rings, Batres leaves his desk to greet students and staff at the school’s main entry.
 (Mauricio Pliego / Ethic Photo)